-Everytime a plane lands its tires are stationary until the moment of contact with the runway.
-In the brief moments of the initial contact the tire skids along the runways until its is brought up to the same speed as the landing aircraft.
+Every time a plane lands its tires are stationary until the moment of contact with the runway.
+In the brief moments of the initial contact the tire skids along the runways until it is brought up to the same speed as the landing aircraft.

 Each skid creates a flat spot on the tires and these flat spots cause the rubber on each tire to wear unevenly.
-If more rubber is to wear of one side of the tire compared to the other, this can create the tire and wheel to wobble as it rotates.
+If more rubber is worn on one side of the tire compared to the other, this can create the tire and wheel to wobble as it rotates.

-Remember back to old washing machine that would ‘Walk’ themselves across the room when they are running.
-This is becuase the clothes inside it were all sat in one part of the drum causing it to be out of balance.
+Remember back to an old washing machine that would ‘Walk’ itself across the room when they are running.
+This is because the clothes inside it all sat in one part of the drum causing it to be out of balance.
 The airplane tire is exactly the same.

-The worse the airplanes tires become the worse the vibrations are that gets transmitted into the cabin.
+The worse the airplane’s tires become the worse the vibrations that get transmitted into the cabin.

 Try These Articles:

 * Before Taking Off – What Do Pilots Check?